A couple in wedding attire are seen in Joshua Tree National park practicing leave no trace principles

 The best part of being out in nature is the stillness that surrounds the Earth’s stunning views.
 If you’re out on a hiking elopement, obey two-way traffic rules and be mindful of others that you pass.
 Avoid blasting loud music or engaging in any activity that may disrupt other’s visitors’ experiences.

-If you’re searching for an elopement photographer who loves to capture intimate, love-filled moments while practicing the 7 principles of Leave No Trace, you’ve found the right girl!
+If you’re searching for an elopement photographer who loves to capture intimate, love-filled moments while practicing the seven principles of Leave No Trace, you’ve found the right girl!
 If you want to inquire about your dream elopement day, fill out my contact form.
 You can also read more about my love for the outdoors and travels to beautiful places here!